Dated And Datable Texts Mentioning Prophet Muḥammad ﷺ From 1-100 AH / 622-719 CE

 J. Karabacek, J. Krall and K. Wessely (Eds.), Papyrus Erzherzog Rainer: Führer Durch Die Ausstellung, 1894, Alfred Hölder: Wein, No. 79 (Inv.
 Pap.
 Nr.
 4002), p.
 19.

 For example see, A. Grohmann, Corpus Papyrorum Raineri Archiducis Austriae III, Series Arabica I, Part 2: Protokolle, 1924, Burguerlag Ferdinand Zöllner: Wein, No. 34, 35, 37, 38, 62, 66.
-These Arabic-Greek bilingual papyri from the 1st century of hijra translates the Arabic phrase muḥammad rasūl Allāh in Greek as ‘maamet apostolos theos’.
+These Arabic-Greek bilingual papyri from the first century hijra translates the Arabic phrase muḥammad rasūl Allāh in Greek as ‘maamet apostolos theos’.

 J. van Ess, "The Making Of Islam", The Times Literary Supplement, 1976, September 8th, p.
 998. Similar statements are also to be seen in various reviews of Crone and Cook's Hagarism.
 N. Daniel writes (Journal Of Semitic Studies, 1979, Volume 24, p.
 298):